-The keys specified in dnssec-keys copies of DNSKEY RRs for zones that are used to form the first link in the cryptographic chain of trust.
-Keys configured with the keyword static-key are loaded directly into the table of trust anchors, and can only be changed by altering the configuration.
-Keys configured with initial-key are used to initialize RFC 5011 trust anchor maintenance, and will be kept up to date automatically after the first time named runs.
+The keys specified in trust-anchors copies of DNSKEY RRs for zones that are used to form the first link in the cryptographic chain of trust.
+Keys configured with the keyword static-key or static-ds are loaded directly into the table of trust anchors, and can only be changed by altering the configuration.
+Keys configured with initial-key or initial-ds are used to initialize RFC 5011 trust anchor maintenance, and will be kept up to date automatically after the first time named runs.

-dnssec-keys is described in more detail later in this document.
+trust-anchors is described in more detail later in this document.